watsonb/k8s-playbooks/README.md

 GCP computes/network resources and install/configuration-manage software onto those resources, thus yielding a fully functional Kubernetes cluster.

+Run this playbook as follows:

+    ansible-playbook -i inventories/gcp_dev kubernetesTheEasyWay.yml --ask-vault-pass

 ## deleteGcPEnvironment.yml

 This playbook cleans up the GCP environment/account by deleting all VMs and network resources that were created via the kubernetesTheEasyWay playbook.

+Run this playbook as follows:

+    ansible-playbook -i inventories/gcp_dev deleteGcPEnvironment.yml --ask-vault-pass

 # Inventories

 gcp_dev is the only inventory at the moment and defines 3 Kubernetes controllers and 3 workers per the "Kubernetes the Hard Way" tutorial.
+The inventory also contains an entry for the Ansible controller itself, in this case named:

+    ansible-centos7

+Since this machine was created manually via the GCP console/portal, the /etc/hosts file on the machine already had an entry for itself via GCP magic.
+If you name your Ansible controller something else when creating it on GCP, ensure you update the name in the inventory.

 # Variables